Al-Khwārizmī, who wrote first on algebra, then on India's arithmetic*, is one of the greatest mathematicians to have lived.

 One of my dream projects is to have al-Khwārizmī's complete text available in English.
-As a stepping stone towards this goal, my father, Peter Crabtree, (a polymath, fluent in 16 languages), has graciously translated the section on the multiplication of fractions.
-Yet my father is unwell, (cancer), so I cannot divert him from his own life priorities.
+As a stepping stone towards this goal, my father, Peter Crabtree, (a polymath, fluent in 16 languages), translated the section on the multiplication of fractions.
+Yet my father passed away just before Christmas (cancer).

 I don't know how it might happen, but it will be wonderful if the complete work of al-Khwārizmī on arithmetic was available in English by 2025.
 That would mark (approximately) the 1200 year anniversary of al-Khwārizmī's book.
 In the meantime, I hope you enjoy my Dad's translation.
-Just click the blue link below.
+Just click the blue links below for the PDFs.

 If you care... please share!

 Thus Spake al-Khwarizmi: A Translation of the Text of Cambridge University Library Ms. Ii.vi.5, John N. Crossley and Alan S. Henry, Historia Mathematica, 17 (1990), 103-131.
 NOTE: This Latin manuscript cuts off at the start of al-Khwārizmī's explanation of fraction multiplication.

 To help with this project, Dr. Menso Folkerts kindly mailed and emailed me, the complete paper and digital editions of the following.
 Die älteste lateinische Schrift über das indische Rechnen nach al-Ḫwārizmī, (Latin & German) Menso Folkerts; Paul Kunitzsch; Hispanic Society of America, München : Verlag der Bayerischen Akademie der Wissenschaften, 1997.